mlin2/InstrumentationServer/README.md

 Limitations:
 * As the wrong resource interfaces were generated for form-data multiparts out of the RAML file, we introduced the workaround.resource package with the fixed resource interfaces.
 * The project both includes a jar of the DroidForce project and also a folder for the Instrumentation-PEPs files.
+* When trying to use XML model classes to map the metadata from an XML file, Jersey only returns request failed for all requests.
+This is probably the case because JacksonFeature registers both the Json model classes and the XML model classes.
+Therefore, a manual mapping of the XML metadata was implemented.
+This may be improved by registering a custom ObjectMapper.